DeeplearningYong/dogcat/README.md

 cd ~
 git clone https://github.com/DeeplearningYong/dogcat.git
 ```
-If it doesnt work, you can just click the green button clone or download, then download zip, then unzip it, rename the unzipped folder as dogcat
+If it doesnt work, you can just click the green button clone or download, then download zip, then unzip it to your home folder, rename the unzipped folder as dogcat

 2) create lmdb data for Caffe to use later
 You need to download dog images and cat images from https://www.kaggle.com/c/dogs-vs-cats/data